caumente/AUDIT/docs/user-guide/metrics/metric_extractor.md

   - Custom Metrics: This approach calculates specific metrics like Dice coefficient, sensitivity, or others based on custom implementations.
-It involves one-hot encoding the ground truth and predicted segmentations and then computing the defined metrics for each patient.
+It involves one-hot encoding the ground truth and predicted segmentations and then computing the defined metrics for each subject.

   - Pymia Metrics: The pipeline can leverage Pymia's built-in metrics (e.g., Hausdorff distance, Dice coefficient, Jaccard index) for segmentation evaluation.
 Pymia's evaluator processes the segmentation files and accumulates the results across different models and regions.

-- **Data Processing**: For each dataset and model, metrics are computed for all patients.
+- **Data Processing**: For each dataset and model, metrics are computed for all subjects.
 The results are collected into a DataFrame, and if longitudinal data is involved, it can further organize the results by time points.

 - **Output and Statistics**: The extracted metrics are stored as CSV files, and additional statistical analyses (e.g.,